 12A.4.1 Introduction

-The requirements in clause 12A.4 shall apply provided the UE has received [NR-SL-RxTx-RequestLocationInformation] from LMF or another UE via SLPP [TBD] requesting the UE to measure and report SL Rx-Tx time difference measurements defined in TS 38.215 [4] based on SL-PRS.
+The requirements in clause 12A.4 shall apply provided the UE has received SL-RTT-RequestLocationInformation from LMF or another UE via SLPP [37] requesting the UE to measure and report SL Rx-Tx time difference measurements defined in TS 38.215 [4] based on SL-PRS.

 12A.4.2 Requirements Applicability

-The requirements in clause 12A.4 apply for [periodic,] aperiodic, and triggered SL Rx-Tx time difference measurements, provided:
+The requirements in clause 12A.4 apply for periodic, aperiodic, and triggered SL Rx-Tx time difference measurements, provided:

 - SL Rx-Tx time difference related side conditions given in clause [TBD] for FR1 are met for a corresponding Band.

-- The actual time difference between the corresponding SL-PRS transmission and reception used to derive the measurement is no larger than [160] ms.
+- The actual time difference between the corresponding SL-PRS transmission and reception used to derive the measurement is no larger than 160 ms.

 12A.4.3 Measurement Capability

-SL Rx-Tx time difference measurement capability is as indicated by the UE in [NR-SL-RxTx-ProvideCapabilities] according to TS 38.355 [TBD].
+SL Rx-Tx time difference measurement capability is as indicated by the UE in SL-RTT-ProvideCapabilities according to TS 38.355 [37].

 12A.4.4 Measurement Reporting Requirements